lroos/gpt-researcher/samples/acquisitions-role.md

-# High-Fidelity Research Process for Retail Asset Acquisition at Agree Realty Corp: A Senior Acquisition Manager’s Approach
+# High-Fidelity Research Process for Retail Asset Acquisition at a Net Lease REIT: A Senior Acquisition Manager's Approach

 ## Introduction

-In the competitive and dynamic world of net lease retail real estate, the role of a Senior Acquisition Manager at Agree Realty Corp is pivotal.
+In the competitive and dynamic world of net lease retail real estate, the role of a Senior Acquisition Manager at a net lease REIT is pivotal.
 Their mandate is not just to identify and acquire retail assets, but to ensure these assets are anchored by stable, outperforming tenants and are situated at addresses that command the most favorable rental terms.
 This report outlines, in detail, the optimal research process such a manager would follow, leveraging all public news sources and market intelligence.
 The goal is to specify a high-fidelity, automatable workflow that maximizes acquisition success and portfolio performance.

 ## Defining the Research Objective